xtendui/xtendui/src/gatsby/markdown/components/core/form/items.md

 ## Size

 Classes for assigning size (e.g.: padding or font size).
-Add or remove selectors at your discretion.

 Size is done with **em** so it's relative to the container element.